-The Board of Directors of iA Insurance approved a quarterly dividend of \$0.2875 per Non-Cumulative Class A Preferred Share -Series B. In the second quarter of 2023, iA Insurance paid a dividend of \$200 million to its sole common shareholder, iA Financial Corporation.
-In the third quarter of 2023, the Board of Directors of iA Insurance approved no dividend to its sole common shareholder, iA Financial Corporation.
-As a result, no dividend should be paid by iA Insurance to iA Financial Corporation during the third quarter of 2023.
+The Board of Directors of iA Insurance approved a quarterly dividend of \$0.2875 per Non-Cumulative Class A Preferred Share -Series B. In the third quarter of 2023, iA Insurance paid no dividend to its sole common shareholder, iA Financial Corporation.
+In the fourth quarter of 2023, the Board of Directors of iA Insurance approved the declaration of a dividend of \$200 million to its sole common shareholder, iA Financial Corporation.